 Early on in my career I heard of this ‘magic’ contract that was meant to be the universal panacea to all landlords’ griefs; behold the power of the eleven-month contract (roll drum)!
 This was a contract devised to supposedly deviously circumvent the LAU and its mandatory stipulations that (overly) protect tenants at the cost of landlords.

 Well I´m sorry to break it out but eleven-month contracts are just poppycock.
 They are regularly quashed in Spanish law courts every day.
-Anyone who signs such a tenancy agreement deluding themselves into thinking they can magically skip all the tenant rights I have meticulously laid above to pass off the contract as short-term let or as an arrendamiento de temporada instead of a long term rental is in for a rough (and costly) ride.
+Anyone who signs such a tenancy agreement deluding themselves into thinking they can magically skip all the tenant rights I have meticulously laid above to pass off the contract as short-term let or as an arrendamiento de temporada instead of a long-term rental is in for a rough (and costly) ride.

 It doesn´t matter one iota what the parties to a rental contract want to label or call it.
 What ultimately matters to a judge, who wields the power, is the use that is given to a property.
-If the property is used by a family, the kids go to school on a daily basis, the wife and husband work, they have hired high-speed internet services and or cable tv you can call it an eleven-month contract all you want but the judge will rule the property is ultimately being used as a permanent abode and therefor merits the full protection of the LAU.
-In which case all the rights I have painstakingly collated in the first roman numeral above will apply i.e. mandatory three-year renewal at the sole choice of a tenant amongst many others.
+If the property is used by a family, the kids go to school on a daily basis, the wife and husband work, they have hired high-speed internet services and or cable tv you can call it an eleven-month contract all you want but the judge will rule the property is ultimately being used as a permanent abode and therefore merits the full protection of the LAU.
+In which case all the rights I have painstakingly collated in the first roman numeral above will apply i.e. mandatory three-year renewal at the sole choice of a tenant among many others.

 Private Holiday Rentals